HSM and TPM Failures in Cloud: A Real-World Taxonomy and Emerging Defenses: Comparative Analysis: HSMs vs. TPMs in Cloud Security

 While HSMs offer high assurance at the hardware level, their security guarantees can be compromised when integrated into complex cloud environments.
 In particular, API misuse, leaked credentials, and insecure development pipelines present attackers with indirect paths to compromise cryptographic workflows.

-\textbf{Supply-Chain and API Exploits:} A Wiz Security report highlights real-world cases where attackers exploited exposed CI / CD credentials and secrets, including those found in environment variables, build artifacts, or \texttt{.bash\_history} files,to impersonate legitimate workloads and access HSM-backed interfaces \cite{wiz2023}.
+\textbf{Supply Chain and API Exploits:} A Wiz Security report highlights real-world cases where attackers exploited exposed CI/CD credentials and secrets—found in environment variables, build artifacts, or \texttt{.bash\_history} files—to impersonate legitimate workloads and access HSM-backed interfaces \cite{wiz2023}.
 These techniques bypass cryptographic enforcement not by breaking the HSM, but by abusing its trusted API surface.

 \textbf{Case in Point – Google’s Internal KMS:} In contrast, Google’s internal KMS, as discussed in their “Secrets at Planet Scale” talk, emphasizes strong separation of duties, envelope encryption, region-level isolation, and transparent auditability \cite{googlekms2019}.
 This underscores the need to pair HSM use with rigorous operational controls, rather than relying on hardware guarantees alone.